H1d3r/telnetclientpoc/README.md

 When a client connects, the application:

 1. Logs detailed NTLM authentication steps to `telnetclientpoc.log`
-2. Captures NetNTLMv2 hashes in `netntlmv2.hash` file
+2. Captures NetNTLMv2 hashes in `netntlmv2.hash` file & NTLMv1 in `ntlmv1.hash`
 3. Provides detailed debug output on the console

 ## Example Output